-You use an IMS/TM adapter to create the interactions used to get the data that you need.
+You use a CICS adapter to create the interactions used to get the data that you need.
 The interactions are used as services when you set up the endpoint in JDeveloper.
 For more information on using JDeveloper to create an endpoint, see Creating the Project in JDeveloper Examples.